-Definition of Anti-Dumping Duty
+Definition of Anti-Dumping Duty§

 An Anti-Dumping Duty is a protectionist tariff imposed by a domestic government when it identifies that foreign imported goods are priced below their fair market value.
 Essentially, when do cheap products become a covert operation to empty your pockets?
 Well, that’s when the anti-dumping duty steps in, like a knight in shining armor… or cheaper alloy, depending on your budget. 💰🛡️

-Anti-Dumping Duty vs. Countervailing Duty
+Anti-Dumping Duty vs. Countervailing Duty§

-Anti-Dumping Duty |
+Anti-Dumping Duty | Countervailing Duty |

-Imposed to counteract subsidies given to foreign producers |
+Imposed to protect local businesses from unfair pricing | Imposed to counteract subsidies given to foreign producers |

-Targets products sold at an unfair advantage due to foreign subsidies |
+Targets products sold below fair market value | Targets products sold at an unfair advantage due to foreign subsidies |

-Often appeals to consumers’ sense of fairness |
+Often appeals to consumers’ sense of fairness | Appeals to fairness in global competition |

 - Dumping: When a company exports goods at a price significantly lower than its domestic price.